MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 4. Compare the observed test statistic to the null distribution to calculate a p-value.
 5. Make a conclusion based on the p-value, and write a conclusion in context, in plain language, and in terms of the alternative hypothesis.</div>\EndKnitrBlock{onebox}

-Regardless of if we use simulation-based methods or theory-based methods, the first two steps of a hypothesis test start out the same.
-Let's follow these steps through in the context of an example.

 \BeginKnitrBlock{example}<div class="example">People providing an organ for donation sometimes seek the help of a special medical consultant.
 These consultants assist the patient in all aspects of the surgery, with the goal of reducing the possibility of complications during the medical procedure and recovery.